 Sprinkle Cupcakes

 • Preheat the oven to 350°F (177°C).
 Line a mini cupcake pan with paper liners.
-In a small bowl, whisk the flour, baking powder, and salt.
+In a small bowl, whisk the flour, baking powder, and salt together until well-combined.
 Set aside.

-• Using a stand mixer or hand mixer, cream the butter and sugar until the mixture is very light and fluffy, about 3-4 minutes.
-Add the eggs one at a time until thoroughly mixed.
-Then, mix in the sour cream, oil, and vanilla extract.
+• Using a hand mixer or stand mixer with paddle attachment, cream the butter and sugar until the mixture is very light and fluffy, about 3-4 minutes.
+Add the eggs one at a time until well-mixed.
+Then, stir in the sour cream, oil, and vanilla extract.

 • Pour half the flour mixture into the wet ingredients, followed by half of the milk.
 Mix on low just until combined.
 Repeat with remaining flour mixture and milk, stirring just until the batter comes together.

-• Then, using a #60 scoop, divide the batter evenly between 60 cupcake liners.
-They'll be about 3/4 of the way full.
+• Using a #60 scoop, divide the batter evenly between 60 cupcake liners.
+They'll be about 2/3-3/4 of the way full.
 (You will need to work in batches if you only have 1 mini cupcake pan).
 Bake the cupcakes for 11-12 minutes, rotating the pan halfway through.
-The cupcakes are ready when an inserted toothpick has a few moist crumbs on it.
+The cupcakes are ready when an inserted toothpick has just a few moist crumbs on it.

-• Remove the pan from the oven and let the cupcakes cool for about 5 minutes.
+• Let the cupcakes cool in the pan for about 5 minutes.
 Then, transfer the cupcakes to a wire rack to cool completely.
+Let the pan cool completely before you bake the rest of the cupcakes.

 • Add the butter and half of the powdered sugar to a large mixing bowl or the bowl of a stand mixer.
-Using a hand mixer or stand mixer with a whip attachment, beat the butter and powdered sugar until it's well-mixed.
-Add the rest of the powdered sugar, beating the mixture until it's smooth and thick.
+Using a hand mixer or stand mixer with a whip attachment, beat the butter and powdered sugar until it's smooth.
+Add the rest of the powdered sugar, beating the mixture until it's well-combined.
+The frosting will be thick.

 • Add the salt, vanilla extract, and whole milk.
 Whip the frosting on medium-high speed until it's very fluffy, 3-4 minutes.
-Then, scoop about 1/2 cup of vanilla buttercream into a small bowl and set aside for later.
+If the frosting is too thick, add more milk 1 teaspoon at a time, as needed.
+Then, reserve about 100 grams (1/2 cup) of vanilla buttercream for later.

-• Fit one piping bag with a small star tip and one piping bag with a very small round tip.
-Add the chocolate buttercream to the bag with the star tip.
-Then, add the vanilla frosting to the piping bag with the round tip.
+• Fit one piping bag with a small star tip and one piping bag with a small round tip.
+Spoon the chocolate buttercream in the bag with the star tip and the vanilla buttercream into the bag with the round tip.

-• To make the footballs, pipe zigzags over the tops of the cupcakes, creating a football shape.
-You want the centers to be wider and the ends to be a bit tapered.
+• Using the chocolate buttercream, pipe zigzag shapes over the tops of the cooled cupcakes.
+You want the centers to be wider and the ends to be tapered to make football shapes.
 The first few might feel awkward, but once you get the hang of it, it's super easy!

 Notes

-For 100% amazing cupcakes every time, measure your ingredients with a kitchen scale!
+For amazing cupcakes every time, measure your ingredients with a kitchen scale!
 If you don’t have one, you can use measuring cups, but make sure you’re measuring the flour the right way.
-First, give it a nice fluff with a whisk.
-Spoon the fluffed flour into the measuring cup and level it off without packing the flour in.
+First, fluff the flour with a whisk.
+Spoon the fluffed flour into the measuring cup until it’s overflowing and level it off without packing the flour in.

 Don’t over-mix or the sprinkles will muddy the batter!
 You want to stir just until the sprinkles are well-combined and there are no more streaks of flour.